Sure, Xabi Alonso’s passing was good, but have you seen his goals?

 In fairness, playing under Jose Mourinho for the majority of his time in the Spanish capital was hardly going to encourage a player in Alonso’s role to stray too far away from in front of the back four.

 With chances few and far between, he eventually decided to break his own rules against Real Zaragoza in 2011.
-The grace and poise were still there, but he eschewed the inside of his boot for the outside to carefully place the ball into the bottom corner from long range.
+The grace and poise were still there, but he eschewed his instep for the outside his boot to carefully place the ball into the bottom corner from long range.

-Under Pep Guardiola at Bayern Munich, Alonso’s output unsurprisingly picked up, as he scored more goals (nine) in fewer than half the appearances (117) he made with Real Madrid.
+Under Pep Guardiola at Bayern Munich, Alonso’s output unsurprisingly picked up, as he scored more goals in fewer than half the appearances he made with Real Madrid.

 By this point he had nothing left to prove, and with Guardiola as his manager, he had the licence to express himself, allowing Alonso to carve out two curious niches.